One team’s trip to Canada to compete in the hockey tournament finals proved to be a real adventure. The first of three parts.

 Does anyone notice a trend here?
 Playing hockey in Toronto with your friends: PRICELESS!

 My trip began as I was returning from my usual morning dog-walk.
 My carpool partner, defenseman Gary Lehrman, had just arrived to pick me up.
 I loaded my gear into his car, kissed my wife and kids goodbye, and we were off to the airport.
-We arrived soon enough to find all of our teammates had or would make it on time and shortly afterward we were off to Toronto.
+We arrived soon enough to find all of our teammates had or would make it on time and shortly afterward we were off to Toronto for the hockey tournament.

 The flight was uneventful and then we all passed through Canada Customs in record time (with the exception of New York co-commissioner/defenseman, Gary Mayer.
 Gary, who is a vegetarian, qualified as an agricultural product and was detained until he could prove otherwise).
 It seemed to me at the time that Canada did not fear terrorism the way the U.S. has since 9/11 just by the absence of security.
 Once outside the terminal, we grabbed some luggage carts and hauled our gear to pick up our rental cars.